Maine-eDNA/medna-metadata/docs/source/install.rst

     ``WorkingDirectory`` and ``ExecStart`` to the actual directory MeDNA-Metadata is in.

-We also need a celery beat Systemd service for scheduling tasks.
+We also need a celerybeat Systemd service for scheduling tasks.

 Create a celeryworker beat file::